team8/AdvantageScope/README.md

 1. Click the release marked "Latest" under "Releases".
 2. Download the appropriate build for your OS & architecture.
 3. When opening the app for the first time on macOS, right click the icon and select "Open" to bypass Gatekeeper restrictions.

+Reworking AdvantageScope to implement a better logging system